Lovers Made Men: The show

 As the subtitle of the work indicates, Jonson set his masque on the shores of the river Lethe in the underworld of ancient Greek mythology.
 As the masque begins, Charon the ferryman has just dropped off a group of human figures, "certain imagined ghosts," to be received by Mercury.
 The Fates, however, complain that these people are not actually dead; they have been deluded through the influence of Cupid to think that they have "drown'd in Love."
 By drinking the waters of Lethe, the deluded lovers paradoxically forget their Cupid-imposed delusions and return to mental health.
 Thus the lovers are "made men" once again.

 The masque is a relatively brief work, and featured only a single perspective stage set; by Inigo Jones's standards of masque design, it was a fairly spare production.

 Jonson's masque ends with a reconciliation of love and wisdom.
 Another masque writer, Robert White, took a different tack in his Cupid's Banishment, produced later in 1617; in his work, as the title indicates, Cupid is regarded as too disruptive an influence to be accepted.
 Jonson in turn may have answered White's masque in his Pleasure Reconciled to Virtue (1618).

 The music

 The most notable aspect of the masque was its musical form.
 "The whole masque was sung after the Italian manner stylo recitativo, by Master Nicholas Lanier; who ordered and made both the scene and the music."
 The claim is controversial; it does not occur in the original 1617 quarto publication of Jonson's text, but only in the 1641 second folio.

 Sir William Davenant's The Siege of Rhodes (1656) is widely acclaimed as "the first English opera;" but Davenant's work had several precursors.
 If Lanier's Lovers Made Men featured through-and-through recitatives, it would certainly qualify as one.
-Nicholas Lanier's 1628 musical setting for Marlowe's Hero and Leander may have been a comparable work; it is unfortunate that Lanier's music for these works has not survived the centuries.
+Nicholas Lanier's 1628 musical setting for Marlowe's Hero and Leander may have been a comparable work; Lanier's music for these works has not survived the centuries.